xybu/onedrive-d-old/README.md

 ## Note for this branch

-This branch experiments with daemonification of onedrive-d process.
+This branch experiments with daemonization of onedrive-d process.

 ## Install